 - be employed or self-employed

-If you meet all of these criteria you will be entitled to a £500 lump sum payable into your bank account.
+If you meet all of these criteria you may be entitled to a £500 payment into your bank account.
 Payments will be subject to income tax but not National Insurance contributions.

 Apply for a support payment